Let us see all the Pros and Cons of a Universal Health Care system.

-1. Of course, everyone is covered and no need to buy health insurance anymore.
-More than 45 million Americans do not have health insurance today, will have it under the Universal Health Care system.
+1. The best part, everyone is covered and no need to buy health insurance anymore.
+More than 45 million Americans who do not have health insurance today will have it under the Universal Health Care system.

-2. Healthier overall society, number of people dying due to lack of treatment reduces drastically. ex: Lifespan of Canadians is longer than Americans.
+2. A healthier society, the number of people dying due to lack of treatment reduces drastically.
+For example – The lifespan of Canadians is longer than the Americans.

-3. Cost of treatment goes down, because in a private health care system costs are substantially inflated.
-Government healthcare system is more regulated and cost of treatment for various conditions is pretty much fixed.
-It is overall a more effective model and no headaches or stress of dealing with private insurance.
+3. Cost of treatment goes down because in a private health care system costs are substantially inflated.
+Government healthcare system is more regulated, and the cost of treatment for various healthcare conditions is pre-defined and fixed.
+It is overall a more effective model.
+There are no headaches or stress of dealing with private insurance companies.
 Same standard of service for everyone at a low cost.

-4. Removes the disparity, everyone has the same insurance plan, irrespective of his social status.
+4. Removes the disparity, everyone has the same insurance plan, irrespective of his/her social or financial status.

-5. Companies do not have to worry about providing health insurance to their employees and focus completely on running their business.
-This also encourages entrepreneurship.
+5. Companies do not have to worry about providing health insurance to their employees and can focus entirely on running their business.
+Universal healthcare for all also encourages entrepreneurship.
 This could reduce employer labor costs by about 10%.

-6. Health care costs are the number one reason of bankruptcy in America, this problem disappears.
+6. Health care costs are the number one reason for bankruptcy in America; this problem disappears.

-7. Eliminates the administrative costs for doctors as well as they have to deal with only one government agency rather than 10 different insurance companies with varying policies and plans.
+7. Eliminates the administrative costs for doctors as well as they have to deal with only one government agency rather than ten different insurance companies with varying policies and plans.

 8. It simplifies the whole system.
-Leads to more economic productivity.
+It leads to higher economic productivity.

-9. It promotes a good health care for children and treatments can be done at an initial state before they become chronic.
+9. It promotes good health care for children, and treatments can be done at an initial state before they become chronic.
 Reduce the spread of infectious diseases.

-11. Accounts receivable is a huge problem for doctors and hospitals today.
-With government liable to pay all the medical bills, the problem of patients defaulting on healthcare bill goes away.
+11. Accounts receivable is a massive problem for doctors and hospitals today.
+With government liable to pay all the medical bills, the issue of patients defaulting on healthcare bill goes away.

 1. Higher taxes.
-Rich pay for the health-care of poor.
+The rich pay for the health-care of the poor.
 Healthier people pay for those who need regular treatment.
-People with chronic diseases like the diabetes and heart disease are huge burden on the system.
-Sickest people consume half of the healthcare costs and healthiest 50% people consume only 3% of the cost.
+People with chronic diseases like the ones suffering from diabetes and heart disease are a colossal burden on the system.
+Sickest people consume half of the healthcare costs and healthiest 50% of the people consume only 3% of the cost.

 2. Longer wait times for physician appointments and procedures, emergency rooms start getting misused and overcrowded.

-3. Amount of money a doctor can make is pretty much dictated by the policies of the government.
+3. The policies of the government pretty much dictate money a doctor can make.
 Both an excellent and a mediocre doctor make nearly the same amount of money.
 Less competition means less innovation.

 4. Dental and Vision are generally not covered (or not fully covered) under Universal Health Care.
 People still have to buy those.

 6. Health care costs overwhelm government budgets.
-Creates socialism and more government debt.
+It creates socialism and more government debt.

 7. Doctors are often assigned more patients than they can legitimately handle, which can deteriorate the accuracy and quality of patient care.